Hofls/architecture/component-architecture/common/common.md

 ### Folders structure
 * [Folders structure](https://softwareengineering.stackexchange.com/questions/338597/folder-by-type-or-folder-by-feature)
-* Good approach is mixed: folders by feature => folder by type
+* Good approach is mixed: folders by feature => folder by type OR folders by type => folder by feature
     * With single class in package root (as package interface), everything else should be hidden in folders (as implementation details)

 ### Root folders structure